Ahron Bregman: Biography

-Marwan Affair
+Marwan affair

 In 2002, Bregman claimed that the Egyptian Ashraf Marwan, the son-in-law of President Gamal Abdel Nasser, was a Mossad spy.
 According to Bregman, Marwan volunteered for the Mossad in 1970 but then proceeded to mislead the Israelis before the 1973 Yom Kippur War.
 Although Marwan insisted that Bregman's claim was "a stupid detective story", they became friends and Marwan made Bregman a consultant on his memoirs.
 On 27 June 2007, the day that Bregman and Marwan were due to meet up in central London, Marwan's body was discovered in a small rose garden, just under the balcony of his London flat.
-A police investigation failed to establish whether Marwan was pushed or jumped.
-In 2016, Bregman published a book titled The Spy who Fell to Earth on his relationship with Marwan.
+A police investigation failed to establish whether Marwan was pushed, jumped, or fell by accident.
+In 2016, Bregman published a book titled The Spy Who Fell to Earth on his relationship with Marwan.
 In December 2017, Salon Pictures purchased the rights to turn it into a feature documentary.

 The Bregman Collection, which includes papers and tapes related to the Marwan Affair, is kept at the Liddell Hart Archives, King's College London.
 A documentary about Ashraf Marwan and Bregman's work, The Spy Who Fell to Earth, came out on Netflix in April 2019.